carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 > What units are our data in?
 See if you can find a method to examine this information using `help(crs)` or `dir(crs)`
 >
 > > ## Answers
-> > `crs.axis_info` tells us that our CRS for our raster has two axis and both are in meters.
+> > `crs.axis_info` tells us that the CRS for our raster has two axis and both are in meters.
 > > We could also get this information from the attribute `raster_ams_b9.rio.crs.linear_units`.
 > {: .solution}
 {: .challenge}